 8. Fertilization

-Bones and other scraps thrown into the fire yielded ashes that were scattered in the gardens and fields were burned to remove weeds and brush as well, adding phosphorus and potash to the soil.
+Bones and other scraps thrown into the fire yielded ashes that were scattered in the gardens and fields.
+These were burned to remove weeds and brush, adding phosphorus and potash to the soil.

 9. Microclimates

 Microclimates within an area make it possible to start some plants earlier and grow them later into the growing season.
-Most microclimates occur naturally in protected places, but man can have a hand in creating them, too.
+Most microclimates occur naturally in protected places, but man can also create them.

 In areas that receive a lot of sunlight, rocks were traditionally placed around a struggling plant to absorb daytime heat and radiate it back at night, evening out temperature swings.
 Elsewhere, hot stones from a fire pit could be placed in fields or orchards to protect tender crops from frost.